 Every year, everyone involved in the supply chain reviews their costs and decides what to charge power retailers like us.
 Changes in those charges often lead to movement in the prices paid by power users like you, usually around 1 April.

-Note that for customers on our Powershop Classic option, your energy rate does vary with the seasons, which means that even if you haven’t had a price change this year you will still see the normal seasonal increase in your rate from March to April.
+Note that for customers on our Powershop Classic option, your energy rate does vary with the seasons, which means that even if you aren't having a price change you will still see the normal seasonal increase in your rate from March to April.

 If you have any questions about your power price, give our crew a call on 0800 462 668, 8am to 7pm, Monday to Friday.